 Nick and Amy’s perspectives alternate throughout the novel.
 They describe their marriage in very different ways, each (obviously) more sympathetic to their own cause and critical of the other.
 Both narrators feel unsteady, unreliable, but it’s not exactly clear why… at first.
 Every character in Gone Girl – from the married couple to the childhood friends to the greasy lawyer – exists in a murky grey area.
 No one is entirely likeable or unlikeable, trustworthy or untrustworthy, hero or villain.

 The “big twist” comes almost exactly half-way through.
 Amy isn’t who she’s been telling us she is in her diary entries.
 At first, the switch felt a bit jarring, too extreme to be believable.
 But I went with it, and stopped using “believability” as a criterion by which I gauged my enjoyment of the story.
 I quickly found it added a whole new dimension to an already-complex plot.
-Plus, it was a great subversion of the kind of “suspense” we expect from these kinds of novels.
+Plus, it was a great subversion of the kind of “suspense” we expect from these kinds of stories.
 The reader is forced to change gears, from wondering whether Nick Dunne was actually involved in his wife’s disappearance and waiting for the “big twist”, to wondering where on earth the story could possibly go after the truth is revealed.

 I debated long and hard whether to discuss the details of the “big twist” here on Keeping Up With The Penguins.
 I mean, they’ve already been discussed and debated elsewhere at length – even some publicity materials have at least alluded to them.
 Plus, I don’t really believe in “spoilers” (if you don’t want to know what happens in a book, what the heck are you doing here?).
 But in the end, I had to concede: I won’t reveal all, just on the off chance that there’s some other Keeper Upperer out there who hasn’t read Gone Girl yet and would like to someday.
 The reading experience will definitely be better, as it is with all thrillers, if you don’t see what’s coming.